dereklow26/ftse100-serverless-pipeline/README.md

 I hope this project will lead to even larger projects in the future, and give confidence in taking the AWS Solutions Architect Associate exam in the future.
 Ultimately, I hope this is a stepping stone to my goal of being a Cloud Engineer/Solutions Architect.

 ## Technologies
-AWS Lambda
-Amazon S3 (Raw + Clean Zones)
-AWS Glue Catalog
-Amazon Athena
-Amazon QuickSight
-Terraform (IaC)
-Python (yfinance, pandas)
+AWS Lambda (Runs code in response to events without managing infrastructure) Amazon S3 (Stores raw and clean data)
+AWS Glue Catalog (Keep track of data schemas for data in S3) Amazon Athena (Run queries directly on S3 data)
+Amazon QuickSight (Builds interactive dashboards and visualization from Athena queries) Terraform (IaC tool that manages resources)
+Python (yfinance to fetch stock market data and pandas to clean datasets)

+## Functional Goals
+1. Automate ingestion of FTSE-100 stock price data daily
+2. Store raw data in S3 with partitioned folders
+3. Provide SQL-based analytics via Athena and visual dashboards via QuickSight
+4. Ensure reliability through idempotency, retries and principle of least priviledge
+5. Keep the solution secure (IAM Least Priviledge) and cost-effective (<$10/month)

 ## Non-functional goals
 Defines the consistency, standard, security expectation, and targets of this project